pisanvs/ley-chile/dto/ministerio-de-hacienda/1222-256683/texto.md

 Tramo I: no menor a 40 años.

-Tramo II: no menor a 10 años.
+Tramo II: no menor a 14 años

 Período de gracia:

 Tramo I: no menor a 10 años.

-Tramo II: no menor a 5 años.
+Tramo II: no o menor a 9 años.

 Amortización: